AlgyJr/ios_guides/Building-Data-driven-Apps-with-Parse.md

 ### Using Parse.com

-Parse.com no longer allows you to create a new account so you can only use Parse.com if you already have a Parse account.
+Note: Parse.com no longer allows you to create a new account so you can only use Parse.com if you already have a Parse account.

 Login to your Parse account and create a new app.